smardiah-diah/siti-mardiah-qa-portofolio/porto-qa.md

 # QA Engineer Portfolio - Siti Mardiah

 ## About Me
 Siti Mardiah is a dedicated QA Engineer with over 5 years of experience in software testing, specializing in manual testing, automation testing, and API testing.
 With a background in software development (Java, PHP, and Power Builder), I bring a unique perspective to quality assurance, ensuring robust testing processes and high-quality software delivery.
-Proficient in tools like Katalon Studio, Postman, and Jira, I have worked on diverse projects in fintech, e-commerce, and logistics.
+Proficient in tools like Katalon Studio, Postman, and Jira, I have worked on diverse projects in Fintech, Procurement, Payment Services, and Logistics.
 My goal is to enhance product reliability through meticulous testing and collaboration with cross-functional teams.

 ## Skills
-- **Testing Tools**: Katalon Studio, Postman, Jira, TestRail (implied from SIT/UAT experience)
+- **Testing Tools**: Katalon Studio, Postman, Jira, TestRail, Trello
-- **Programming**: Java, JavaScript, PHP, Power Builder
+- **Programming**: Java, JavaScript, PHP, Power Builder, Ruby
 - **Web Technologies**: HTML, CSS, jQuery
 - **Databases**: MySQL, Oracle
 - **Version Control**: GitHub, BitBucket, GitLab